 Keeping track of the books you’ve read, books you want to add to your personal library’s growing collection, and books that you want to read in the future are important tasks for every reader and book hobbyist.
 GoodReads has long been the go-to platform for all this and more, but there’s now an alternative website to organize books you’ve read that’s gaining traction: StoryGraph.

 At the beginning of 2022, I started making the switch from GoodReads to StoryGraph.
-In this post, I’ll share tips on how to use StoryGraph to manage your TBR, track your reading goals, and even find new book recommendations.
+In this post, I’ll share tips on how to use StoryGraph to manage your TBR, track your reading goals, write reviews, and view your reading stats.

 Update!